Basic Information

 • You profile the implementation to find the parts in which most the runtime spent

-• Focusing on these you apply various optimization techniques from this class
+• Focusing on these you apply various optimization techniques from the course to create subsequent faster versions of the code

-• You use (exclusively) a repository that we provide to you
+• You use (exclusively) the git repository that we provide to you

 • You analyze and reason about the performance behavior